 5) Build strong customer relationships

-The combination of using messaging that strikes a chord with your customers and making tangible operational improvements based on feedback will prove to your customers that you understand them and care about their happiness.
+Use messaging that strikes a chord with your customers and making tangible operational improvements based on feedback.
+This will prove to your customers that you understand them and care about their happiness.
 They won’t view you as a faceless business; rather, they will admire you as a personable, authoritative brand, and they’ll continue to choose you over competitors without a second thought.

 6) Drive sales revenue